Summary

 - an angel (an individual investor without a TV show),

-- Develop a clear product/technology concept.
+- Develop a clear product or technology concept.

 - Protect that concept where possible.